 in which NBC’s then President, Brandon Tarticoff first used the term “dramedy” to describe this cutting-edge half hour television series.

 Sheree continued to work on several other shows, including Harry and the Hendersons, Anything But Love, Duet (on the Fox Network’s original lineup along with The Simpsons) and Roseanne.

 A native of Los Angeles, Sheree grew up with a passion for writing for television and wrote her first spec for The Mary Tyler Moore Show.
 She didn’t know any better and sent her script off to the show’s executive producer, James L. Brooks.
 Mr. Brooks called Sheree about a week later saying he wanted to discuss her script.
 He was astonished to learn Sheree was only thirteen years old!
 Mr. Brooks and other MTM writers took Sheree under their collective wing and mentored her throughout high school.

 Sheree received her BA from Long Beach State University and her MFA from New York University’s Tisch School Dramatic Writing Program.

 Sheree is a proud and long-standing member of the Writer’s Guild of America.

 Brittany Meckelborg, Manager

 Brittany is a Southern California native and lived in New Orleans while she attended Tulane University.
 She started working in live music and event production in college and started her career in artist representation at CAA in the music department.
 She spent a few years working with stand up comedians and joined Sheree Guitar Entertainment in 2017 as a coordinator on a track to become a Literary Manager.
-She has been tasked with finding staffing opportunities for SGE's roster of television writers.
+She has been tasked with finding opportunities for SGE's roster of television writers and actors.

 Jon-Alexander Genson, Literary & Development Coordinator